ageyev/ageyev.github.io/static/print/en.territory.1.0.1.md

----
-title: Borders and Territory of Israel
-id: borders_and_territory_of_israel
-hide_title: true
-draft: false
-tags: [Israel]
-description: "Where are Israel's borders according to international law, and what Israel really occupies"
-image: "/img/Illustrations/docs/holy_land/territory/1947_plan_of_partition_map_crop.png"
-lang: en
-keywords: ["international law", "Israel", "borders", "UN", "Palestine", "occupation", "annexation"]
----

-# Borders and Territory of Israel

-*Where are Israel's legal borders, and how are they determined?*
+# Where are Israel's legal borders, and how are they determined?

-## General remarks on argumentation in disputes on this topic
+## **General remarks on argumentation in disputes on this topic**

 Currently, the official position, expressed in UN General Assembly resolutions, documents of the International Court of Justice, the International Criminal Court, and even the Supreme Court of Israel, and held by the vast majority of international lawyers, is that Israel currently occupies certain "Palestinian territories."
 These are usually understood to mean the West Bank, eastern Jerusalem, and the Gaza Strip.